gnganesh99/nanonis_file_analysis/README.md

 # nanonis_file_analysis
 Python functions to analyze nanonis files - .sxm and .3ds.

-This uses the stmpy module which needs to be downloaded:
+This uses the stmpy module which needs to be installed:

     pip install hoffmanstmpy